-CWA is responsible for the operation and maintenance of the dam.
-There is an ongoing program of monitoring and inspection of the dam to meet NYSDEC regulations as well as a schedule for future needs of the dam (Anthony Geiss, pers.
-Comm.
+O{CWA} is responsible for the operation and maintenance of the Otisco Lake dam.
+There is an ongoing program of monitoring and inspection of the dam to meet NYSDEC regulations as well as a schedule for future needs of the dam (Anthony Geiss, pers. comm.
 2013).
-OCWA is required to maintain a minimum flow release into Nine Mile Creek of 1million gallons per day (mgd) or 1.5 cubic feet per second (cfs).
-As a target level, OCWA tries to maintain a daily lake level average computed from a 50-year record.
+OCWA is required to maintain a minimum flow release into Nine Mile Creek of 1 million gallons per day or 1.5 cubic feet per second.
+As a target level, OCWA tries to maintain a daily lake level average computed from a 50 year record.
 The lake level is based upon the spillway crest elevation of 786.60 feet (Mark Murphy, pers. comm.
 2013).
 However, lake levels throughout the year are largely weather dependent since OCWA has limited ability to control lake elevations.
-The average minimum level over the past 52 years has been 28.5 inches below the spillway crest and the average (Mark Murphy, pers. comm.
+The average minimum level over the past 52 years has been 28.5 inches below the spillway crest and the average maximum 4.4 inches above it (Mark Murphy, pers. comm.
 2013).